-On behalf of our dedicated team of career and technical instructors and staff we thank you for choosing Bristol Technical Education Center.
+On behalf of our dedicated team of career and technical instructors and staff we thank you for choosing Bristol Technical Education Center and our Aviation Programs.

-SECTION 1: A Message to Students and Parents
+SECTION 1: A Message to Students

-The Connecticut Technical High School System (CTHSS) wishes to ensure the participation of students and families in consistent, meaningful, two-way communication between schools, community and home.
-Family plays an integral role in a student's learning and therefore, is encouraged to be actively engaged in the partnership between school, families and community, all with the goal of increasing student achievement and developing positive attitudes about self and school.
+The Connecticut Technical Education and Career System (CTECS) wishes to ensure the participation of students in consistent, meaningful, two-way communication between schools and community.
+Therefore, it is encouraged to be actively engaged in the partnership between school and community, all with the goal of increasing student achievement and developing positive attitudes about self and school.

-Students (Parents and Guardians) can access information from the district through the following methods:
+Students can access information from the district through the following methods: